shimondoodkin/node-inflow/README.md

+# node-inflow
-# node-inflow - a simple "Step" library with a *shared* object and designed the user and debugging in mind.
+  a simple "Step" library with a *shared* object. designed with the user and debugging in mind.

 * no more complicated closures
 * the sharted object simplifies everything with async calls.